Lawyers in a corporate boardroom

 • A description of the benefits the lead will enjoy when they sign up for the offer.
 A bulleted list is often the best option.

-• One call-to-action with a form that requests the lead’s contact information.
+• One call to action with a form that requests the lead’s contact information.
 But don’t get greedy.
 Forms that ask for too much information put people off.
 Ask for the person’s name and email address, and if you really need it, their phone number.